 It is actually the most common misconception that you can just buy the stamp paper from any general store and get your divorce done.
-We keep getting calls from people who have actually signed the stamp paper and thinking that the divorce is complete.
+We keep getting calls from people who have actually signed the stamp paper and think that the divorce is complete.

 This is not their fault of course.
 Our legal system is a little complex to understand therefore it is not expected from a layman to know the legal details while considering divorce.

 It is always suggested to try quality-oriented and trustworthy service providers.

 The couple needs to go through proper legal proceedings to end the marriage.

 Get your free but highly professional on-the-go legal consultation now!